-The Association will retain on a strictly confidential basis records relating to any reported Concern and to the investigation and resolution thereof.
+The Association will make reasonable efforts to retain on a strictly confidential basis records relating to any reported Concern and to the investigation and resolution thereof.
 All such records are confidential to the Association and such records will be considered privileged and confidential.